-Our contractual obligations primarily consist of operating leases, post-closing payments and contingent consideration payments recognized from the acquisitions completed in fiscal year 2021 and fiscal year 2019.
+Our contractual obligations primarily consist of operating leases, post-closing payments and contingent consideration payments recognized from our acquisitions.
 These contractual obligations impact our short-term and long-term liquidity and capital resource needs.
-There have been no material changes in our contractual obligations as presented in Part II, Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for our fiscal year ended June 30, 2021.
+There have been no material changes in our contractual obligations as presented in Part II, Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for our fiscal year ended June 30, 2022.